-4. BioLite Headlamp
+8. BioLite Headlamp

 BEST FOR RUNNING

 For extreme hikers or night runners, we recommend this BioLite headlamp.
 It’s very slim and features an ergonomic, no-bounce fit.
-This allows you to climb, run or jump with steady light and no discomfort.
-Plus, moisture-wicking fabric gets rid of sweat as you grind away.
+This allows you to climb, run or jump with a steady light and no discomfort.
+Plus, the moisture-wicking fabric gets rid of sweat as you grind away.

-This tiny headlamp from PETZL offers a great pick for minimalist trekking and makes a great back-up headlamp to stash in your bag.
-It weighs just 35 grams, making it feel like nothing on your noggin.
+This minimalist headlamp from Petzl offers a great pick for simple trekking and makes a great back-up headlamp to stash in your bag.
+It weighs just 27 grams, making it feel like nothing on your noggin.
 But don’t let the small size fool you; this is still a solid camping headlamp with 50 lumens, a burn time of 70 hours on a rechargeable battery, and it will illuminate distances up to 95 feet.

-6. WOWTAC LED Headlamp Flashlight
+11. WOWTAC LED Headlamp Flashlight

 Headlamps with a removable flashlight can be very convenient.
 You get quick access for seeing into crevices, working at a campsite or providing light for someone else.
 We like this one from Wowtac because it’s not too expensive at $30 and the flashlight is compact yet powerful with 1,050 lumens.

-9. PETZL Bluetooth Headlamp
+12. Petzl Bluetooth Headlamp

-Petzyl got experimental with this headlamp, integrating a BlueTooth feature (no, it doesn’t play music).
-The headlamp connects to a Petzyl app on your smartphone, allowing you to see battery life or customize the headlamp’s setting to a specific activity.
+Petzl got experimental with this headlamp, integrating a BlueTooth feature (no, it doesn’t play music).
+The headlamp connects to a Petzl app on your smartphone, allowing you to see battery life or customize the headlamp’s setting to a specific activity.
 The light also analyzes the ambient light and adjusts as necessary for optimal lighting and battery conservation.
 If you want to try something new and high tech (and you have the money) give this thing a try.